federaspa/CNNs-for-image-classification/README.md

 3. [Torchmetrics](https://torchmetrics.readthedocs.io/en/stable/): a collection of 90+ PyTorch metrics implementations and an easy-to-use API to create custom metrics.
 4. [Torchviz](https://github.com/szagoruyko/pytorchviz): a small package to create visualizations of PyTorch execution graphs and traces.
 5. [Torchsummary](https://pypi.org/project/torch-summary/): provides information complementary to what is provided by print(your_model) in PyTorch, similar to Tensorflow's model.summary() API to view the visualization of the model.
+9. [Tensorboard](https://pytorch.org/docs/stable/tensorboard.html): a package that allows us to display a model's performance in a smart way.
 1. [Tqdm](https://tqdm.github.io/): a simple package to let loops show a smart progress meter.
 6. [Numpy](https://numpy.org/doc/1.24/reference/index.html)
 7. [Matplotlib](https://matplotlib.org/stable/index.html)